With the huge variety available there is no-doubt that the Best OBD2 scan tool is debatable.

 I have used the ELM 327 in many scenario on many vehicles and it has never failed to give me the code the computer was throwing out.

-Of course the tool is made of plastic so if it was being used in a busy shop being pushed in and out of OBD2 sockets all day it no-doubt would likely stop working at some point.
+Of course, the tool is made of plastic so if it was being used in a busy shop being pushed in and out of OBD2 sockets all day it no-doubt would likely stop working at some point.

 But for a home DIY mechanic that needs a low-cost investment OBD2 tool it is a good option to look at.

-As stated above everyone will have a different environment they need to use a scan tool in.
+Which OBD2 scan tool is best will vary on who is asked and everyone will have a different environment they need to use a scan tool in.

 The opinions here are simple our experience with a good OBD2 scanner for the money.